 Like every profession, securing a managerial position requires some experience.
 For example, many individuals start out in an IT support or IT help desk role, learning the ins and outs of the organization as they pursue a higher-tier position.

-From their experience, they are able to achieve a well-rounded perspective of an organization’s IT needs, and build up their arsenal of strong technical skills in order to become a top-notch computer and information systems manager one day.
+From their experience, they are able to achieve a well-rounded perspective of an organization’s IT needs, and build up their arsenal of strong technical skills in order to become a top-notch information technology manager one day.

 Step 4: Continue your education